Battling Climate Change

-Hausfeld Chairman Michael Hausfeld was among the first lawyers in the U.S. to assert that sexual harassment was a form of discrimination prohibited by Title VII; he successfully tried the first case establishing that principle—Williams v.
+Hausfeld Chairman Michael Hausfeld was among the first lawyers in the U.S. to assert that sexual harassment was a form of discrimination prohibited by Title VII; he successfully tried a case establishing that principle—Williams v.
 Saxby, 413 F. Supp.
 654 (D.D.C.
 1976).
-More recently, Hausfeld represented several female employees alleging sexual harassment against their former supervisor and employer, a San Francisco venture capitalist firm, which resulted in a favorable settlement agreement.
+More recently, Hausfeld represented several female employees alleging sexual harassment against their former supervisor and employer, a San Francisco venture capitalist firm, which resulted in a confidential settlement.

 Currently, Hausfeld serves as pro bono counsel for claimants to the Archdiocese of Philadelphia Independent Reconciliation and Reparations Program and similar programs throughout Pennsylvania, which provide reparation funds for victims of childhood sexual abuse by members of the Catholic clergy.
 For their work on this and other pro bono matters, Hausfeld was recently honored with the Philadelphia Bar Foundation’s Pro Bono Award, given annually to a Philadelphia law firm that performs outstanding volunteer legal work.

 In addition to broader legal challenges to injustice, Hausfeld attorneys have provided a range of pro bono legal services to individuals, including the following:

 - Successfully seeking asylum for a Nepalese applicant and working with him to bring his family to the U.S.

 - Representing domestic violence victim in child custody proceedings in D.C.
 Superior Court